dodo920306/bisce/README.md

 $ ./createChannel.sh
 ```

-After that, you may see a tarball called `deliver.tar.gz`, that will be the file you need to give to joiners.
+After that, you may see a tarball called `deliver.tar.gz`, that will be the file you need to give to a joiner.

+Please note that this tarball can only be used once.
+If you give it to two joiners, the later one will fail to join the channel.

+The preferred way to invite third organization into the channel is use the second member's deliver directory as a tarball after it joined the channel.

+The preferred way to invite forth organization into the channel is use the third member's deliver directory as a tarball after it joined the channel...and so on.

 As a joiner, once you get `deliver.tar.gz`, you should place it under your `BISCE/blockchain`.